Adam Buxton: Solo work

 Buxton co-wrote and acted in the Channel 4 mini-series The Last Chancers, broadcast in December 2004.
-In 2005, he performed character-driven comedy at the 2005 Edinburgh Festival, with a show entitled I, Pavel, for which he grew a large beard.
+In April 2003, for the 10th anniversary of the record label Warp Records, Buxton held a retrospective show at the BFI Southbank cinema in London.
+In 2005, he performed character-driven comedy at Edinburgh Festival, with a show entitled I, Pavel, for which he grew a large beard.

 Buxton appeared as a future version of himself in the BBC Two comedy series Time Trumpet, which began a six-part series in August 2006.
-In 2007, he portrayed journalist Tim Messenger in Edgar Wright's film Hot Fuzz.
-He has also appeared in the film Stardust, covering for Noel Fielding, who was ill at the time of production.
+In 2007, he portrayed the journalist Tim Messenger in Edgar Wright's film Hot Fuzz.
+He also appeared in the film Stardust, replacing Noel Fielding, who was ill.
 Buxton appeared in the BBC Three comedy sketch show Rush Hour, which premièred on 19 March 2007.
+He also featured in the 2007 film Son of Rambow as a teacher.

 Buxton has collaborated on several occasions with the band Radiohead.
-He assisted with a 2007 webcast from their studio, co-directed the videos for their 2008 singles "Jigsaw Falling into Place" and "Nude", and created a video vignette for their 2016 album A Moon Shaped Pool.
-In January 2010, he appeared in the BBC comedy The Persuasionists.
-He also featured in the 2007 film Son of Rambow as a teacher.
-Buxton released a number of videos on YouTube, and was commissioned to produce a pilot programme for the BBC based around work of this kind.
-This was broadcast as MeeBOX on BBC Three in June 2008, but a full series was not commissioned.
-He guest-starred in the 2011 film The External World by David O'Reilly.
+He assisted with a 2007 webcast from their studio, directed the videos for their 2008 singles "Jigsaw Falling into Place" and "Nude" with Garth Jennings, and created a video vignette for their 2016 album A Moon Shaped Pool.

+Buxton released a number of videos on YouTube, and was commissioned to produce a pilot for the BBC based around work of this kind.
+It was broadcast as MeeBOX on BBC Three in June 2008.
+Buxton guest-starred in the 2011 film The External World by David O'Reilly.
+In January 2010, Buxton appeared in the BBC comedy The Persuasionists.